palantir/conjure/readme.md

    The empty string and the empty map/object are valid non-null values.
  * `binary`: a sequence of bytes.
 When present as a return value for a service method, encodes an output stream.
- * `safelong`: a wrapper around a long type which enforces the value is safely representable as an integer in javascript (in javascript, between `Number.MIN_SAFE_INTEGER and Number.MAX_SAFE_INTEGER`).
  * `datetime`: a date/time capable of precisely representing an instant in human readable time, encoded as a string using ISO-8601 with required offset and optional zone id.
 Second-precision is required, formats may include up to